 Dr Rodrigo Olivares-Caminal

 For the LLM in Law and Economics you take a total of 180 credits.
-The two compulsory modules and the dissertation have a value of 90 credits, with the remaining 90 credits selected from the range of law or economics modules.
+The two compulsory modules and the dissertation have a value of 90 credits.
+The remaining 90 credits are going to be selected from the range of law or economics modules.

 You may study on one of two pathways: Jurisprudence, if you have a legal background or an undergraduate degree in law; or Economics, if you have an economic/finance background or have an undergraduate degree in economics or finance.